ahmedgulabkhan/git-for-noobs/README.md

 ### Listing the config properties
 To see all the properties configured globally in Git, you can use the `–-list` option on the git config command.
-Adding the `-–show-origin` option will also output the .gitconfig file’s location (based on what level is selected - local, global or system).
+Adding the `-–show-origin` option will also output the gitconfig file’s location (based on what level is selected - local, global or system).

 `git config --global --list --show-origin` lists all the properties present in the global gitconfig